310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 That just means you’re growing up, too.
 Mhm, you’re now like a confident, reliable mom~♪

-Woah woah—!!
+Woah, woah—!!
 Don’t shake the step ladder!!
-Oh no, no, no—!!
+Oh no, no, no, this is terrifying—!!
 I’m sorry, I’m sorry!

-Please don’t be angry, Anzu-san!!
+I beg you, please don’t be angry, ma'am!!
 You don’t speak when you’re mad, so it’s even more terrifying, y’know!?

 L-Let’s calm down now!
 You can’t hurt an idol right before their performance — You’d fail as a producer if you did that, wouldn’t you?